neilime/php-css-lint/README.md

 # Contributing

-👍 If you wish to contribute to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file. \
-👍 NOTE : If you want to contribute don't hesitate, I'll review any PR.
+👍 If you wish to contribute to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Note : If you want to contribute don't hesitate, I'll review any PR.

 # Documentation